semitrivial/qdash/README.md

 be a good way to kill two birds with one stone."

 Documentation will be expanded as the project gets underway

+Comes with pre-built qdash.q for \loading into q.

+To rebuild qdash.q from /src:
+1. npm install (one time only; requires nodeJS)
+2. gulp